Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 R | 126 min | Action, Drama, Sci-Fi

-** (US 2014.)
-All 81, Fans 94, Me 90 = 90; $$+.
-Bong's followup to #66 is based on a French graphic novel and is mostly in English.
++ (US 2014.)
+All 81, Fans 94, Me 90 = 90; $$, Maj.
+C10 = 8; TSP = 17.
+Bong's followup to #72 is based on a French graphic novel and is mostly in English.
 A sci-fi premise that you don't need to take seriously sets up the eponymous train as one of the most obvious metaphors in all of sf, in this case for income inequality.
 It's then used to ground a tense action thriller; this shouldn't work at all, but does gloriously.
-Bong's followup, the big-budget Netflix streamer Okja, is just as radical and maybe even better.
+Bong's followup, the big-budget Netflix streamer Okja, is just as radical and maybe even better, while his latest, Parasite, is one of the best-loved films of the century.

 While a zombie virus breaks out in South Korea, passengers struggle to survive on the train from Seoul to Busan.

-** All 81, Fans 86, Me 92 = 89.
-To call this surprisingly low-budget Korean import either "Snowpiercer with zombies" or the best zombie film since Romero's first two--which it is, by a mile--is to sell it short.
+All 81, Fans 86, Me 92 = 89.
+To call this surprisingly low-budget Korean import either "Snowpiercer with zombies" or the best zombie film since Romero's first two -- which it is, by a mile -- is to sell it short.
 With nonstop thrills, biting social satire, and genuine heart, it forces me to recognize that zombie films that provide an sf rationale belong here, too.
-Actually a sequel to an unavailable animated film and due for both a remake in English (by the French studio Gaumont) and a sequel, Peninsula.
+Actually a sequel to an unavailable animated film and due for both a remake in English (by the French studio Gaumont) and a sequel.
+Yeon next did Psychokinesis, set for V2.0.

 Not Rated | 153 min | Comedy, Drama, Fantasy